 Next, head to Peso da Régua (60km / 37mi).
 Perhaps not the most beautiful place in the region, Peso da Régua is considered the capital of port wine.
 Pay a visit to the Museu do Douro (Douro Museum) to learn more about the area and the history of the wine.

-Take a detour to the Casa de Mateus, a baroque country house of the eighteenth century which produces the famous Mateus Rosé wine.
+Take a detour to Casa de Mateus, a baroque country house of the eighteenth century which produces the famous Mateus Rosé wine.
 There are two types of visit: one that includes the house interior, the chapel and the gardens, and another one that explores only the gardens.

 Where to Stay

 Back in the Douro valley, head towards the town of Pinhão (30 km / 18 mi).
-En route, the viewpoint of S. Leonardo at Galafura offers great views of the river and the Douro valley.
+En route, the viewpoint of S. Leonardo de Galafura offers great views of the river and the Douro valley.

-Pinhão’s train station is considered the most beautiful of the Douro region, with tiles that depict the making of port wine from the grape harvesting and stomping to the transport of wine on rabelo boats downriver to the lodges in Vila Nova de Gaia.
+Pinhão’s railway station is considered the most beautiful of the Douro region, with tiles that depict the making of port wine from the grape harvesting and stomping to the transport of wine on rabelo boats downriver to the lodges in Vila Nova de Gaia.
 There’s also a wine museum and a wine shop.

 Where to Stay

-Cross to the south bank of the river Douro and head to Vila Nova de Foz Côa (65km / 40 mi).
+Cross to the south bank of the Douro River and head to Vila Nova de Foz Côa (65km / 40 mi).
 At the Côa Archaeological Park, take a guided tour to see the open-air Paleolithic art.
 The tour price is €10 (€12 including the museum).
 Visit the Côa Park website to make a reservation.